j143/notebooks/engineering.md

-### Engineering
+## Engineering

 > Avoid merge commits.
 Every commit is a story which makes a history (a linear one!).

 > Not only the code, the discussions and approach are all as important and to be written
 > down.

-#### It all starts with a Pull Request (PR)
+### It all starts with a Pull Request (PR)

 An effective way to make a change to the project is to make a proposal in the form of a pull request against the `master` branch.
 Start with a small changeset and add `[WIP]` tag to the PR and ask for preliminary review at first to decide upon the correct direction.

-Note: PR is also called Patch, Change List (CL), or Merge Request (MR).
+Note: PR is also called `commit`, `patch`, `Change List (CL)`, or `Merge Request (MR)`.

-#### PR descriptions
+### PR descriptions

 > A PR or commit description is a public record of **what** change is being made and **why**
 > it was made.

-Future:
+Why the description necessary?
+1. To keep a record of the work done.
-1. Developers search for the commit based on its description.
+2. In future, Developers search for the commit based on its description.
-2. Someone in the future looking for your change because of a faint memory of its relevance.
+3. Someone in the future looking for your change because of a faint memory of its relevance.
-3. If all important information is in the code and not the description, it will be hard to the commit
+4. If all important information is in the code and not the description, it will be hard to the commit

+Navigate to https://github.com/apache/systemds/commits/master for the descriptions.

-##### First Line
+#### First Line

 1. Short summary of what the changeset does.
 2. Complete sentence, crafted as though it was an order.